As seen in Quest Magazine, a handy tipping guide for everything you ever wanted to know about tipping, but hesitate to ask.

 In Kenya, tipping in USD is acceptable.
 Most lodges do not convert cash, so be sure to bring enough to cover any gratuity.
 We suggest tipping $10-$15 per day for game drivers, guides, and lodge staff.
-Most safari properties will distribute tips through a pooled tipping box, usually located in the common area, but personal delivery for exceptional service is also kindly received.
+Most safari properties distribute tips through a pooled tipping box, usually located in the common area.
+However, personal delivery for exceptional service is also kindly received.

 With a mix of sophisticated urban centers, wine country idylls, and some of the world’s most upscale safari lodges, be prepared to match what you’d pay at home for world-class service, usually between 10% and 20%.
 Tips are preferred in ZAR, the South African Rand.